ACK101101/MoveOver/README.md

+---

+---
+***This is a forked version of the main repository - See my notes under MoveOver/testvideo/README.md***
+---

+---

 # Move Over Law Compliance Analysis
 ### This repository was created as a part of Responder and Other Roadside Worker Safety Research project
 ---

 ### Introduction